Union of Greens and Farmers: Split, change of members

 In early 2022, the alliance started to break apart, with the Green Party announcing that it sees no way of further cooperation with For Latvia and Ventspils, still led by oligarch Aivars Lembergs, and ultimately on 11 June 2022 it voted to leave the alliance, later joined by the Liepāja Party.
 In July, the Greens and the Liepāja Party joined the Latvian Association of Regions and a political NGO led by construction contractor Uldis Pīlēns in forming the United List alliance.

-The departing parties were replaced with the Latvian Social Democratic Workers' Party (LSDSP), a rival of the 1920s and 1930s, who joined ZZS on June 1st and allowed it to retain its name.
+The departing parties were replaced with the Latvian Social Democratic Workers' Party (LSDSP), a rival of the 1920s and 1930s, who joined ZZS on June 1 and allowed it to retain its name.
 The alliance once again announced Lembergs as their prime ministerial candidate.
+The list won 16 seats, with two going to LSDSP, who returned to the Saeima for the first time since 2002.

 Ideology

 The Union of Greens and Farmers is based on similar sentimental feelings shared by the voters of the two groups.
 Latvians are supportive of traditional small farms and perceive them as more environmentally friendly than large-scale farming: Nature is threatened by development, while small farms are threatened by large industrial-scale farms.
 For example, after the restoration of independence, Latvia broke down Soviet-era collective farms and returned land to its original owners (or their descendants).
 This perception has resulted in an alliance between green and farmer's parties, which is rare in other countries.

 The alliance is Eurosceptic, although not opposed to Latvian membership of the European Union.
 The ZZS opposed the adoption of the euro by Latvia.
 The party opposes granting non-citizens Latvian citizenship or voting rights in local elections.

+On social issues, the party has taken a traditionally conservative approach, opposing same-sex marriage and instead favouring civil unions for same-sex couples.
+It supports abortion rights for up to 12 weeks of pregnancy and has voted to ratify the Istanbul Convention for preventing violence against women, despite having initially expressed skepticism over the convention’s use of the term “gender” and potential redefinition of marriage outside of that of a union of a man and a woman.
+However, the party is also environmentalist and follows green politics, stressing the need for sustainable and ecological economic policy, reducing environmental waste and for a transitation away from fossil fuel energy sources, in favor of renewable energy.

+Economically, the party is populist, adhering to the principles of economic nationalism.
+It is also opposed to economic liberalism in favor of more redistributive policies.
+It opposes spending cuts, especially to welfare, pensions and healthcare - instead, the party proposes to extend the Latvian safety net, and promotes popular welfare measures.